Filipino Inventions

 6. Patis

-Patis or Fish Sauce is a condiment that is used as a salty partner for many Filipino dishes.
-Ruperta David (aka Aling Tentay) was responsible for its accidental discovery in 1949.
+Patis or Fish Sauce is a condiment used as a salty partner for many Filipino dishes.
+Ruperta David (aka Aling Tentay) accidentally discovered it in 1949.

 7. Banana Catsup